jkereako/Kringle/README.md

    sane way to manage completion handlers and asynchronous behavior in general
  - **JSON deserialization.** JSON is deserialized on a background queue so it won't hang your app if your JSON dataset is large
- - **Automatic cookie storage.** Any response that contains the `Set-Cookie` header will automatically store cookies
+ - **Automated cookie management.** Cookies will be stored for any response that contains the `Set-Cookie` header with an expiration date in the future or without one at all.
+Likewise, cookies will be deleted for any response that contains the `Set-Cookie` with an expiration date in the past (see [RFC-6265])

 # Design
 So I said this is an opinionated framework.
 The interface to this